Wildsong/docker-arcgis-server/README.md

 to the "my.esri.com" web site, clicked the Developer tab, then clicked "Create New Provisioning File" in the left nav bar.

-Note that the license file won't be used until running a container.

 * Build the image

 Now you that you have added the proprietary files in the right place